 While this isn't the knight in shining armor for legalizing sports betting in Texas, it's a start.
 Sports bettors can play daily fantasy sports while they wait for the state to make a decision on legalized gambling.

 We still have some time until a resolution is passed that would allow Texans to vote on the issue of legalized gambling.
 If and when it does pass, though, there will be a wide variety of online sportsbooks for customers to choose from.

 Some sports betting sites that we believe are likely to open in Texas include DraftKings, FanDuel, BetMGM, and Bet365.

 DraftKings currently allows daily fantasy sports betting in Texas and is one of the most popular sites for sports bettors across the United States.
-It has a user-friendly platform and offers numerous promotions such as free bets, bonuses, and other rewards.
+It has a user-friendly platform and offers numerous promotions such as bonus bets and other rewards.